MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-implement-camera-al.md

 ---
-title: "Implementing the Camera in AL" ms.custom: na ms.date: 10/01/2019 ms.reviewer: na
+title: "Implementing the Camera in AL" ms.custom: na ms.date: 04/01/2020 ms.reviewer: na
 ms.suite: na
 ms.tgt_pltfrm: na
 ms.topic: article
 ms.prod: "dynamics365-business-central"
-author> blrobl
+author: blrobl
 ---

 # Implementing the Camera in AL
 You can access the camera of a device from the [!INCLUDE[webclient](includes/webclient.md)] in the browser and from the [!INCLUDE[nav_uni_app](includes/nav_uni_app_md.md)].
-This allows the user to take pictures and handle them directly from the same device, and thereby improve accuracy and reduce end-to-end time.
+This allows the user to take pictures and handle them directly from the same device, and in that way, improve accuracy of capturing data closest to the source, and reduce end-to-end time to perform tasks.

 You can also add access to the camera to a specific page from the [!INCLUDE[d365_dev_short_md](includes/d365_dev_short_md.md)].
 For a [!INCLUDE[d365_bus_central_md](includes/d365_bus_central_md.md)] existing implementation of this, see the `Picture` factbox on the `Item Card`, which lets you take a picture of a specific item and store it together with the item.